Universal credit: Tax credit debt

 - 40% of the standard allowance (fraud classified debt or you are repaying a hardship payment)

 Which recovery rate applies depends on the claimant’s circumstances and can change from month to month.
+It was announced in Budget 2018 that the 40% rate of recovery will be reduced to 30% from October 2019.

 Where the claimant also has a historic housing benefit debt that is being recovered – DWP guidance states that a single deduction will be taken from UC but the recovery will be allocated equally between the two debts (or three debts if there is also a UC overpayment being recovered).